H-E-L-P/dmu_products/dmu2/readme.md

 ## Folder structure
 dmu2_field_coverages contains an individual file for each field.
 The top level file combines these into a combined map which defines HELP coverage.

-File meta_main.yml can be used to loop over files for certain computational tasks.
+The file meta_main.yml can be used to loop over files for certain computational tasks.